Speak to an expert today 01270 440 341 020 3633 2107

 fire rescue team afetr being called by a fire warden to a business premises

-A fire marshal is responsible for making sure exit routes are well planned and that staff are aware of where they should go in case of a fire.
-They are not responsible for getting every individual out of the building themselves and should not go back into the building to retrieve any one who is missing.
+A fire marshal is responsible for making sure exit routes are well-planned and that staff are aware of where they should go in case of a fire.
+They are not responsible for getting every individual out of the building themselves and should not go back into the building to retrieve anyone who is missing.
 This is the job of the emergency services.

 How Many Fire Marshals Do I Need?

 Depending on the size of the premises, you may need multiple fire marshals.
 The actual number will vary according to the building itself and the number of people that may be in the building should a fire break out.
+A school, for example, can have thousands of people on the premises, and will require more fire wardens than a local restaurant

 For newer buildings or those considered to be low risk, one fire marshal to 50 people would be sufficient.
 For older buildings, or those where fire could spread quickly, you will need more fire marshals.
 This level of detail is determined by a fire risk assessment.
 It is also covered during a fire marshal training course.